-for several years, i have travelled across parts of the middle east and southeastern europe collecting photographs. these images aim to document life, culture, and politics in conflict and post-conflict societies.
+for several years, matthew williams has travelled across parts of the middle east and southeastern europe collecting photographs. these images aim to document life, culture, and politics in conflict and post-conflict societies.

 From the First World War ignited by Gavrilo Princip’s assassination of Archduke Franz Ferdinand to Hitler’s invasion of Yugoslavia and the Bosnian War, Bosnia and Herzegovina is no stranger to conflict.
 However even during times of difficulty, the country has managed to maintain a strong national identity and its rich and vibrant history makes it a multi-cultural melting pot.